godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 	- Abilities
 		- Behaviors
 			- The Behemoth's "Personality."
-			- Each Behemoth has 3
+			- Each Behemoth has 3-6
 				- 1 from its Specialist, 1 from its Focus, and one chosen from any list.
 				- Each Behavior has a bonus and a negative.
-				-
+				- Behaviors inform on how to both portray and roleplay the Behemoth as well as conduct it
 	- Actions
 		- Offensive
 		- Defensive
 		- Special
 	- Design Packages
-		- Trait Packages
+		- Trait Specialties
 			- Lethality Specialist
 				- LSI: 9/3/6
 			- Strategy Specialist